ansys/grantami-bomanalytics/examples/1_Impacted_Substances_Queries/index.rst

 .. _ref_grantami_bomanalytics_impactedsubstances:

-Impacted Substances Examples
+Impacted substances examples
 ============================

-These examples show how to perform an Impacted Substance query on material records or parts in a Granta MI Restricted Substances database, identifying any substances impacted by one or more legislations.
-You can write an equivalent script for Specifications; see the :ref:`ref_grantami_bomanalytics_api_index` for details.
+These examples show how to perform an impacted substance query on material records or parts in a Granta MI Restricted Substances database, identifying any substances impacted by one or more legislations.
+You can write an equivalent script for specifications.
+For more information, see :ref:`ref_grantami_bomanalytics_api_index`.
 To determine the substances impacted by an XML BoM, see :ref:`ref_grantami_bomanalytics_advanced`.